 Tanzania Travel Guide

-Tanzania, the largest country in east Africa, is a tourist jewel that is too often overlooked by visitors to Africa.
-Home to the continent's highest peak (in the form of Mount Kilimanjaro), its lowest depression (the bed of Lake Tanganyika), its most famous national park (the Serengeti) and part of its largest lake (Lake Victoria), Tanzania's natural wonders are perfectly complemented by its excellent range of tourist sites and activities.
+Tanzania, one of the largest countries in East Africa, is a tourist jewel that is too often overlooked by visitors to Africa.
+Home to the continent's highest peak (Mount Kilimanjaro), its lowest depression (the bed of Lake Tanganyika), its most famous national park (the Serengeti), and part of its largest lake by area (Lake Victoria), Tanzania's natural wonders are perfectly complemented by its excellent range of tourist attractions and activities.

 Best time to visit Tanzania

 Tanzania's climate is characterised by distinct wet and dry seasons.
-Tanzania has two rainy seasons: the 'Mango rains' last from late-October to late-December; and the chief monsoon season runs from March to May.
+Tanzania has two rainy seasons: the 'Mango Rains' last from November to mid-January, and the chief monsoon season runs from mid-March to May.
 The best time to visit Tanzania is between June and August, when daytime temperatures are bearable, and nights are cool rather than sultry.
-For visitors to the Serengeti, the famous migration occurs in January and February - but be warned that this is an extremely hot time of the year, with the mercury rising as high as 40C (104F).
+For visitors to the Serengeti, the famous migration starts in late February.
+But be warned that this is an extremely hot time of the year, with the mercury rising as high as 90°F (32°C).
 Read more on Tanzania's Climate and Weather.

 What to see in Tanzania